| AngelSystem | IDpf:an0-mp <--LOGOFF | Level:1 | T-Log:4183 | Login:1:12:16 PM | Now:1:12:16 PM | EN | IT |

 Well ... since right today, and solely for the Grace of God,

-to share something of my life with you I decided to use this page, which is basically a list of pointers to contents, especially via some social networks ...
+To share something of my life with you I decided to use this same business single-home-page

 I had the habit of writing about of the most important things in my life long before the Internet went public domain: my high school diaries was full of notes and i also had some pen pals, while I maintain with care "a number" of love letters all written by hand.